-The first Zero Waste Design Guidelines were developed in 2017 to help New York City architects, developers and policy makers address the crucial role that the design of our buildings and city play in achieving circular material loops.
+The Zero Waste Design Guidelines were developed for New York City by the Center for Architecture, with support from the Rockefeller Foundation.
+They are an extensive resource for architects, developers and policy makers to address the crucial role that the design of our buildings and city play in achieving circular material loops.
 The impact of applying the Guidelines goes beyond reducing waste, to improvement of public space, reduction of greenhouse gas emissions and trucks on city streets, and more sustainable, just and resilient cities.

 The Center for Zero Waste Design was created in April 2019 to share knowledge on Zero Waste Design, adapt the strategies within the Guidelines to the context of other cities, expand the database of case studies, and develop research and policy tools for designing cities and buildings for zero waste.
 The Center consults with design teams, community organizations and municipalities to integrate best practices for zero waste into programming and design of buildings and the public realm.

 Clare is an architect and systems thinker with experience designing buildings to Passive House, LEED Platinum, Living Building Challenge and AIA COTE Top Ten standards.
 She has over 20 years of architectural experience, most recently at Kiss + Cathcart, Architects where she helped develop their philosophy of “productive” architecture.
 Clare led the development of the Zero Waste Design Guidelines through a multidisciplinary and collaborative process.

 As a certified biomimicry professional, she finds inspiration from natural systems that she applies to the built environment.
 Clare has also founded a consultancy – ThinkWoven – to develop strategies to weave urban systems into ecosystems.
 Clare is Co-chair of the AIANY’s Committee on the Environment; on the board of BiomimicryNYC and Sustainability Coordinator for her local food cooperative.